zzzprojects/learn-orm/tutorials/mvc-pattern/mvc-web-application-folder-structure.md

 ## Content

-The **Content** folder consists of the static files of an MVC web application, like the **CSS** files, icons, and images.
+The Content folder consists of an MVC web application's static files, like the CSS files, icons, and images.
 By default, every MVC web app includes the bootstrap.css files (both full and minified) and the Site.css.

 <img src="images/mvc-web-application-folder-structure-3.png">

 ## Controllers

 The **Controller** folder contains class files for all of the controllers defined in the MVC web applications.
-Like we learned before, Controllers handle users' requests and return an appropriate response.
+Like we learned before, Controllers handle user's requests and return an appropriate response.
 Our MVC app has only one **Controller** defined, and that is the **HomeController**.

 <img src="images/mvc-web-application-folder-structure-4.png">